Emma Zapletalová: 2021: Olympic Games debut

-In June 2021, at the FBK Games in Hengelo, Netherlands, she qualified by time for the delayed 2020 Tokyo Olympics in the 400m hurdles, running 55.29 seconds.
+In June 2021, at the FBK Games in Hengelo, Netherlands, she qualified by time for the delayed 2020 Tokyo Olympics in the 400 m hurdles, running 55.29 seconds.
 Zapletalová took almost one second off her previous national record to win the gold medal at the European U23 Championships in July, running a time of 54.28 seconds.
-She was a semi-finalist in the 400m hurdles at the delayed 2020 Olympic Games held in August 2021, and was named Slovak Athlete of the Year 2021.
+She was a semi-finalist in the 400 m hurdles at the delayed 2020 Olympic Games held in August 2021, and was named Slovak Athlete of the Year 2021.

 She competed at the 2022 European Athletics Championships in Munich, Germany in the women's 400 metres hurdles.

 2025: World Championships medalist

+Zapletalová during the 2025 World Athletics Championships 400 m hurdles final.

+Zapletalová with Femke Broeders-Bol and Jasmine Jones after medalling in the 400 m hurdles final.

 After a few years of health problems, she began to be trained by Dutchman Bram Peters in autumn 2024.
 In 2025, at the Central Slovak Athletics Association championship in Ostrava, she set a Slovak record in the indoor 400 metres with a time of 52.61 seconds.

 She was runner-up in the 400 metres hurdles at the 2025 Bislett Games, part of the 2025 Diamond League, on 12 June 2025.
-On 17 June she broke the Slovakian national record for the 400 metres which had stood since 1974.
+On 17 June she broke the Slovak national record for the 400 metres which had stood since 1974.
 She won the 400 metres at the 2025 European Athletics Team Championships Second Division in Maribor on 28 June and lowered it again, running 50.76 seconds.
 She placed fourth in Monaco at the 2025 Herculis in the Diamond League in July 2025.
 She lowered the national record to 54.08 seconds at the 2025 London Athletics Meet.

 She lowered her own national record to 53.18 seconds finishing runner-up to Femke Bol at the Diamond League Final in Zurich on 28 August.
 At the world championships in Tokyo, she won a bronze medal in the 400 metres hurdles in a new Slovak record of 53.00 seconds.